mattiasghodsian/Minizo/README.md

 - **Fast search:** YouTube Music fast search.
 - **Grab video:** Capture videos from various sources and effortlessly convert them into audio files.
 - more coming...
+-
+## Project background
+This project began as a solution to access and manage my audio files beyond my local network, but it grew into something else over time.
+And now, Minizo is open for everyone to enjoy.

 # Requirements
 - [Node.js](https://nodejs.org/en)